Creeper (band): Musical style, influences and themes

 Through their career, Creeper have consistently reinvented their sound and aesthetic.
 Each of their records and surrounding EPs, music videos and stage performances have been ways of telling the albums' stories.
 This style of theatricality has led publications such as Clash to call them an art rock band.

 In an interview with Riot Magazine, Gould stated:

 when I was younger I never thought I’d be in a band, I thought I’d be making movies!
 I love music but I always wanted to tell stories and create a visual world.
 I ended up falling into a place where I was in Creeper and I was using those elements of screenwriting and storytelling in my music.
 So the concept thing came naturally as albums work like little films to us and come as second nature to me.
 I wanted it to feel like when you listen to it you escape into some other place and see something visual..

-Eternity, in Your Arms and its preceding EPs were categorised by critics as horror punk, emo and goth punk, and compared to the sound of Alkaline Trio, AFI, and My Chemical Romance.
+Eternity, in Your Arms and its preceding EPs were categorised by critics as horror punk, emo and goth punk, and compared to the sound of Alkaline Trio, Ink & Dagger, AFI, and My Chemical Romance.
 These songs included elements of glam rock, post-hardcore, pop punk, post-punk and psychobilly.
 The Stranger and The Callous Heart EPs were named for and established this era's titular characters: the Callous Hearts, based on the Lost Boys and the Stranger, based on Tick-Tock the Crocodile.
 Eternity, in Your Arms then followed a character inspired by Captain Hook known as James Scythe, a paranormal investigator who had gone missing.
 The band finally concluded this concept at their November 2018 performance at the Koko in London, where they killed off the Callous Hearts.
 During this era, the band cited musical influences including Marilyn Manson, AFI, Jawbreaker, Jim Steinman, Energy, David Bowie, Metallica, Tiger Army, Meat Loaf, Bonnie Tyler, Alkaline Trio, the Misfits, the Nerve Agents and the Cramps, in conjunction with taking influence from the imagery of films like Baz Luhrmann's Romeo + Juliet, Joel Schumacher's The Lost Boys and Phantom of the Paradise by Brian De Palma as well as novels and plays like J. M. Barrie's 1904 book Peter and Wendy and its 1954 stage musical adaptation.